swcarpentry/DEPRECATED-bc/README.md

 To preview your boot camp's page(s), go into its root directory and run:

-    jekyll
+    make check

-This will create the directory `./_site` with your rendered pages.
+This will run `jekyll` to create the directory `./_site` with your rendered pages.
+The `./_site/README.html` file this produces will not have any CSS styling applied:
+GitHub will do that when the page is uploaded.
+The `./_site/index.html` page, on the other hand, should have the Software Carpentry look and feel.

 Layout and Variables
 --------------------